any-docs/css/content/guides/images/using_object-view-box/index.md

 sidebar: cssref
 ---

-The {{cssxref("object-view-box")}} property can be used to define a viewbox within {{glossary("replaced elements")}}, enabling the display of just a section of the replaced content.
+The `object-view-box` property can be used to define a viewbox within {{glossary("replaced elements")}}, enabling the display of just a section of the replaced content.
 The subsection of the element displayed can be presented as zoomed-in, zoomed-out, or at original size, while maintaining the content's intrinsic {{glossary("aspect ratio")}}.
-In this guide, we examine this property, comparing it to the similar {{cssxref("object-fit")}} property, and explore its functionality through zooming in and out, as well as panning across an element.
+In this guide, we examine this property, comparing it to the similar `object-fit` property, and explore its functionality through zooming in and out, as well as panning across an element.

 ## Intrinsic size, extrinsic size, and `object-fit`